hibou107/blog/content/posts/comparator-library.md

 If the test pass, then congratulation, there is nothing to do.
 But what if it fails ?
 In this case you should analyze the differences between the reference value and the new value.
 The quality of the comparator is essential to speed up this process.
 Let's have a look at an example:

 ## Example 1:
 You have 2 objects that are a list of thousands of elements.
 If you use the classic scala `==`, you only have the `True` or `False` at a result.
-But there are 1000 elements and you want to see which elements are differences.
+But there are 1000 elements and you want to see which elements are modified.
 You want to have a message like this instead: `512 / 1.2 != 1.3` where 512 is the postion of the element

 ## Example 2:
 You have 2 objects of type Toto defined by: